Clearwater, Florida: History

 By the early 1900s, Clearwater's population had grown to around 400, ballooning to nearly 1,000 in the winter.
-Clearwater's oldest existing newspaper, the Clearwater Sun, was first published on March 14, 1914.
+Clearwater's oldest existing newspaper, the Clearwater Sun, was first published on March 14, 1914 (and ran until 1989).
 Clearwater was reincorporated, this time as a city, on May 27, 1915, and was designated the county seat for Pinellas County, which broke from Hillsborough County in 1912.
 In 1915, a bridge was built across Clearwater Harbor, joining the city with Clearwater Beach to the west.
 Clearwater Beach, although located on a separate barrier island, belongs to the city of Clearwater and fronts the Gulf of Mexico.
 A new, much higher bridge now arcs over the bay, replacing the former drawbridge; the connecting road is part of State Road 60 and is called Clearwater Memorial Causeway.

 During World War II, Clearwater became a major training base for US troops destined for Europe and the Pacific.
 Virtually every hotel in the area, including the Belleview Biltmore and the Fort Harrison Hotel, was used as a barracks for new recruits.
 Vehicle traffic was regularly stopped for companies of soldiers marching through downtown, and nighttime blackouts to confuse potential enemy bombers were common practice.
-The remote and isolated Dan's Island, now the highrise-dominated Sand Key, was used as a target by U.S. Army Air Corps fighter-bombers for strafing and bombing practice.
+Pre-development Sand Key was used as a target by U.S. Army Air Corps fighter-bombers for strafing and bombing practice.